YuzukiHD/SyterKit/README.md

 - [中文版](#syterkit-1)

 SyterKit is a bare-metal framework designed for development boards like TinyVision or other chips such as v851se/v851s/v851s3/v853.
 SyterKit utilizes CMake as its build system and supports various applications and peripheral drivers.
-Additionally, SyterKit also has bootstrapping functionality, which enables it to replace U-Boot for fast booting (standard Linux 6.7 mainline boot time of 1.02s, significantly faster than traditional U-Boot's 6s boot time).
+Additionally, SyterKit also has bootloader functionality, which enables it to replace U-Boot for fast booting (standard Linux 6.7 mainline boot time of 1.02s, significantly faster than traditional U-Boot's 6s boot time).

 | Name            | Function                                                     | Path                  |
 | --------------- | ------------------------------------------------------------ | --------------------- |